foxyflow/UnrealBlueprintGame/README.md

 # UnrealBlueprintGame
-Lukes Language Learning LLL moving to Blueprint https://mega.nz/folder/cJYjkAoL#OSubeTP6T8feKpyX4PwL0Q -- unzip and find the .exe to play Version 1.0a.
+Lukes Language Learning (LLL) made with Unreal's Bluebrint system. https://mega.nz/folder/cJYjkAoL#OSubeTP6T8feKpyX4PwL0Q -- download the whole folder, unzip and find the .exe to play Version 1.0a. -- A taste of what's to come.
 Enjoy.

 Extra Info.:
-Cruise around the room looking for objects to pick up using the e key.
-The name of the object will pop up in Italiano.
+Cruise around the level looking for fruit and vegetables to pick up using the e key.
+The name and sound will pop up in Italiano.
-The object is then added to your inventory.
-Press i.
-In italiano the use action will be displayed.
-Read aloud the word and try guess what it does before using the object.
-Collect all 5 words then the door will be unlocked which will fly you to the next level.
-Note this is a demo, so press esc key after flying in the air.
-Level 2 pending after project timeframe.
+Try read aloud the word before pressing i for the answer in english. double click i to get out of the inventory.
+Try find the secret vegetable that gives full status bar.
+Then you have won.
+If you fall off the edge of the map -- hold Alt Control Delete keys and quit through Task Manager.

 Keys
-e Collect
+e = Collect
-i Inventory
+i = Inventory
-space Jump
-mouse Look around
-wasd Direction
-r Reload (pending)
+double i to quit inventory and get full movement back. space = Jump mouse Look around left mouse button = shot fruit skins to move blocks. hold right mouse button = look around.
+WASD or arrow keys = Direction press i and navigate to Smettere = quit to Main-menu.

 Health bar; Energy bar; Mood bar -- if they run out you die.
 Enjoy